Gertrude C. Bussey: Activism

-Dr Bussey "demonstrated throughout her life a concern for economic and social justice, peace, and above all, freedom" and was involved with numerous progressive social and political causes.
+Bussey "demonstrated throughout her life a concern for economic and social justice, peace, and above all, freedom" and was involved with numerous progressive social and political causes.
 She was, along with Elisabeth Gilman, a co-founder and leader of the Maryland Civil Liberties Committee, which was formed in 1921 in the wake of arrests and deportations of immigrant workers and was later to become a branch of the American Civil Liberties Union.
 She was also involved with the Baltimore Open Forum, the Consumers' League of Maryland, the Baltimore YMCA, and the Church League for Industrial Democracy.

 Bussey was however "most completely identified with the Women's International League for Peace and Freedom" (WILPF).
 She was an original member of WILPF's Baltimore branch and was to serve as its Chairperson.
 On behalf of WILPF she traveled the Midwest giving lectures about the link between education and war and peace.

-At a 1935 lecture in Hagerstown, Maryland, Bussey declared "We must strive to solve the economic and political problems which drive modern countries into war," and that "the world is now engaged in a race between education and death," clarifying, as Mitchel K. Hal, put it "that the solution to war was education and that permanent peace could only be achieved when people had the proper knowledge to see alternatives to war".
+At a 1935 lecture in Hagerstown, Maryland, Bussey declared "We must strive to solve the economic and political problems which drive modern countries into war," and that "the world is now engaged in a race between education and death," clarifying, as Eric L. Hamilton put it, "that the solution to war was education and that permanent peace could only be achieved when people had the proper knowledge to see alternatives to war".

-On the 30th of September 1936 Bussey was a member of a WILPF delegation that discussed peace issues with President Roosevelt at the White House.
-Bussey served as National President of WILPF from May 1939 but, uncertain she could maintain the pacifist stance she felt the position required she resigned the leadership in May 1941.
-She did however remain active within WILPF and went on to serve as Honorary National President from 1960 to 1961.
+On September 30, 1936, she was a member of a WILPF delegation that discussed peace issues with President Roosevelt at the White House.
+Bussey served as National President of WILPF from May 1939 but as she did not always endorse strict pacifism she resigned her position in 1941 "so a more appropriate leader could take over."
+Her feeling being that "a forthright pacifist" should hold that position, She did however remain active within WILPF and was elected to the international executive committee as a joint chair in 1946.
+She also served as Honorary National President from 1960 to 1961.